nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 torture only themselves;
-and there are tortured souls who, in their imagined strength, torture us all, as well.
+and there are tortured souls who, in their imagined strength, torture all of us as well.

 As we watch a fellow human slowly sinking into the depths of emotional depravity,